Waitangi, Te One and Port Hutt

 A war memorial

-Whakamaharatanga marae at Te One was built in 1946 as a memorial to the Chatham Islanders who had served overseas in the New Zealand armed services in the world wars, and in memory of 11 men who drowned in 1931 on a voyage from Kāingaroa to Ōwenga – one of the worst of the islands’ many maritime disasters.
+Whakamaharatanga marae at Te One was built in 1946 as a memorial to the Chatham Islanders who served overseas in the New Zealand armed services in the world wars, and in memory of 11 men who drowned in 1931 on a voyage from Kāingaroa to Ōwenga – one of the worst of the islands’ many maritime tragedies.

 The world’s largest recorded whale stranding, of around 1,000 pilot whales, took place on Long Beach in 1918.
 Shallow reefs at Port Hutt are home to a variety of marine life.